 The vision of GAPS, Occoneechee Council, is to be a committed resource for scouts, scouting families, volunteers and staff to support reaching maximum potential.

 The mission of Boy Scouts of America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Scout Law.
-GAPS committee’s purpose is to provide resources, guidance, and training as tools to help adult leaders support inclusion of all scouting families AND to offer support to Occoneechee Staff in identifying needs in order to prevent crisis.
+The GAPS committee’s purpose is to provide resources, guidance, and training as tools to help adult leaders support inclusion of all scouting families AND to offer support to Occoneechee staff in identifying needs in order to prevent crisis.
 GAPS recognizes that trained volunteer leaders are enthusiastic about supporting scouts with disAbilities.
 They understand the demands put on their patience and time yet remain compassionate in accommodations for rank advancement.
-GAPS strives towards building self-esteem and feelings of accomplishment to enable successful outcomes for everyone in scouting.
+GAPS strives towards building self-esteem and feelings of accomplishment to enable successful outcomes for everyone in Scouting.

 |Black River District||Timothy Gillespie|

 |Dogwood District||Allison Fulcher, Melanie Jacobs|